-Please note that this version of the regional climatology will be updated to include new data and improve the information section.
+Please note that this version of the regional climatology will be updated to include new data and the information section below may be revised.

 Area: The area encompassed is from 45°W to 15°E longitudes and from 50°N to 84.5°N latitudes.

-Additional fields: In addition to climatological mean fields, fields of statistical means (before objective analysis), standard deviation, standard error, data distribution, observed minus analyzed, and difference of time period from annual climatological mean, are also available.
+Additional fields: In addition to climatological objectively analyzed fields, fields of statistical means, standard deviation, standard error, data distribution, observed minus analyzed, and differences of seasonal fields from the annual climatological mean, are also available.

 Units: Temperature units are °C. Salinity is unitless on the Practical Salinity Scale-1978 [PSS].

-Method: The method followed for calculation of the mean climatological fields is detailed in the following publications: Temperature: Locarnini et al., 2010, Salinity: Antonov et al., 2010.
+Methods: The methods of calculating mean climatological fields are described in details in the following publications: Temperature: Locarnini et al., 2013, Salinity: Zweng et al., 2013.

-Additional details on the 1/4° climatological calculation are found in Boyer et al., 2005.
+Additional details regarding high-resolution climatological calculations can be found in Boyer et al., 2005.